Florida Territory: Proposed boundary modifications

 During the territorial period of Florida, it was proposed several times that the territory be either split or that parts of the territory be added to Alabama.
 Even after Tallahassee was chosen to be the capital because it was halfway between Pensacola and St. Augustine, there was still a feeling of disconnection between East and West Florida because those two cities, which were the two largest settlements when the United States acquired Florida, were 400 mi by land and 1,000 mi by water from each other.

 On December 18, 1821, the Alabama state legislature passed a resolution asking the U.S. Congress to annex the portion of Florida west of the Apalachicola River, but nothing materialized from the proposal.
 Florida's territorial delegate, Joseph Marion Hernández, introduced a resolution on January 28, 1823, that Florida be split into two separate territories, but the resolution was defeated.

 In the late 1830s, the proposal to divide the territory picked up traction once again.
 In January 1839, a committee for the constitutional convention urged the U.S. Congress to consider the idea of Florida statehood, and later that month, a letter was received by Congress from Florida petitioning the Florida Territory be split, which confused Congress.
-On April 22, 1840, Congress received a petition from several hundred backers in St. Augustine asking to split the territory in two, with the Suwanee River being the dividing line between East and West Florida.
+On April 22, 1840, Congress received a petition from several hundred backers in St. Augustine asking to split the territory in two, with the Suwannee River being the dividing line between East and West Florida.
 Another proposal came from Pensacola that year proposing the Florida Territory west of the Suwannee River be annexed by Alabama.
 In the spring of 1840, a bill was introduced in Congress to divide the Florida Territory along the Suwannee River but was defeated.
-The failure of these attempts to split the territory helped lead to the conclusion among those wanting statehood that Florida must be admitted as a whole as a state or stay as a territory.
-A bill was introduced in 1845 in the US House to give statehood to East and West Florida but was later struck down by a vote of 123-77; instead Florida would be admitted as one state and the bill ended up passing in the end by a vote of 145-34.
+The failure of these attempts to split the territory helped lead to the conclusion among those wanting statehood that Florida must be admitted in whole as a single state or remain a territory.
+A bill was introduced in 1845 in the U.S. House to give statehood to East and West Florida but it was later struck down by a vote of 123 to 77; instead Florida would be admitted as one state and the bill ended up passing in the end by a vote of 145 to 34.